agrawalpiyush-srm/Covid19_Project/README.md

 **vina --config conf.txt --ligand ligand.pdbqt --log ligand_log.out**

-This code requires the **"configuration file"** where we define the grid size of the box and the coordinates of the protein where we want to dock the ligand.
+This code requires the **"conf.txt file"** where we define the grid size of the box and the coordinates of the protein where we want to dock the ligand.
 This can be done using UCSF chimera tool.

 **Tools and packages used:**<br>
 Python 3.6.9<br>